sams4566/football-news/README.md

 ![Approving articles and categories](https://github.com/sams4566/)

-- __Future features__
+### Future features
-  - Add options for the article views so users can choose between the most popular articles and the most recent.
+  - Add options for the list of article views so users can choose between the most popular articles and the most recent.
-  - Add name tags to articles and comments so that users can click on other users' profiles to see their articles.
+  - Add name tags to articles and comments so that users can click on other users profiles to see their articles.
   - Allow articles to be part of more than one category.
   - Add votes to comments and list the most popular comments at the top of the comment section.

 ## Technologies used

 ### Languages
-  - HTML - I used html to create the content and main layout of each page
+  - **HTML** - I used html to create the content and main layout of each page
-  - CSS - CSS was used to style the html elements and make the site more appealing to user.
+  - **CSS** - CSS was used to style the html elements and make the site more appealing to users.
 It was also used to allow the website to respond to different screen sizes.
-  - JavaScript - I used JavaScript to enhance some of the front end functionality.
+  - **JavaScript** - I used JavaScript to enhance some of the front end functionality.
-  - Python - I used python as the main back end language.
+  - **Python** - I used python as the main back end language.
 It was used to write all of the different functions that occur when requested by the user.

 ### Extensions
-  - Django - The site was built using the Django full-stack framework where I used many of the built in shortcuts and variables to create the websites backend.
-Out of the django extensions I used both the AllAuth and Coverage.
-AllAuth was used to confirm authentications with users on the site and Coverage was used to find out how much of the back end code I had automatically tested.
+  - **Django** - The site was built using the Django full-stack framework where I used many of the built in shortcuts and variables to create the websites backend.
+Out of the django extensions I used both AllAuth and Coverage.
+AllAuth was used to confirm authentication with users on the site and Coverage was used to find out how much of the back end code I had automatically tested.
-  - Summernote - I used the summernote API to allow users to insert customised content,  including pictures and videos, to their articles.
+  - **Summernote** - I used the summernote API to allow users to insert customised content,  including pictures and videos, to their articles.
-  - Cloudinary - Cloudinary was chosen to allow users to have their images saved once uploaded as the Heroku platform deletes photos around 24 hours after upload.
+  - **Cloudinary** - Cloudinary was chosen to allow users to have their images saved once uploaded as the Heroku platform deletes photos around 24 hours after upload.
 The admin can also login to cloudinary and see a list of all of the photos uploaded.
-  - Bootstraps - I used bootstraps to allow the site to be structured and built quickly.
+  - **Bootstraps** - I used bootstraps to allow the site to be structured and built quickly.
-  - jQuery - jQuery was chosen to allow the javascript code to be implemented easily.
+  - **jQuery** - jQuery was chosen to allow the javascript code to be implemented easily.
-  - Postgres - I used Postgres as the database for the Heroku deployed website as it is well integrated with Heroku.
+  - **Postgres** - I used Postgres as the database for the Heroku deployed website as it is well integrated with Heroku.

 ## Testing

 ### Bugs
-#### Solved Bugs

-##### Bug 1
+#### Bug 1
   - Both my css and javascript were not appearing on Heroku when it was deployed and the below error message was appearing in the console:

 `Refused to apply style from 'https://premier-league-news1.herokuapp.com/static/css/style.css' because its MIME type ('text/html') is not a supported stylesheet MIME type, and strict MIME checking is enabled.`

-  - The bug was resolved by setting Debug to false and for adding {% static %} tags to the css and javascript links in my html.
+  - The bug was resolved by setting Debug to False and for adding {% static %} tags to the css and javascript links in my html.

-##### Bug 2
+#### Bug 2
   - The footer wasn’t sticking to the bottom of the page which was impacting on the user experience.
-To fix this I created a new class for the footer and added bottom: 0 and  position: absolute.
+To fix this I created a new class for the footer and added `bottom: 0` and `position: absolute`.

-##### Bug 3
+#### Bug 3
   - Summernote was adding in all the html tags to my article content when I tried to edit the article.
-This was resolved by adding ‘| safe‘ to the javascript function.
+This was resolved by adding `| safe` to the javascript function.

-#### Unfixed Bugs
-- No unfixed bugs

 ### Automated Testing

 The site was tested using the built-in django ‘TestCase’ library in the tests.py file.
 I ran 8 tests to test the sites basic functionality including testing:
-  - Information was successfully entered in the data models
+  - Information was successfully entered in the data model
   - Form data couldn’t be left empty
   - Categories could be added, edited and deleted